-Applications must be completed entirely to begin the admissions process.
-Applications may be submitted on-line at wallawalla.edu.
+APPLICATION AND APPLICATION FEE.
+Applications must be completed entirely, to begin the admissions process.
+Applications may also be submitted online at [wallawalla.edu](http://wallawalla.edu).
 A non-refundable \$40 (U.S.) application fee is required and should be submitted at the time of application.
 School of Nursing transfer students are required to complete a general WWU application and a School of Nursing application as part of the admissions process.